 These are gemstones widely used in pieces of jewellery but is also used in bridal Poshak and it gives spectacular look.

 The Poshak is enriched with traditional values and ethics and mirrors the Rajputana culture.
 What makes this Poshak even more special is the fact that it was worn by women of Royal families and the tradition is begin carried out by Raputi’s since then.
-It holds values and ethics of the royal culture and women love to flaunt it.
+In addition to the above, it holds values and ethics of the royal culture and women love to flaunt it.

-The traditional Poshak is very different from the usual wedding dress.
-A Poshak includes:
+The traditional Poshak is very different from the usual Rajputi Wedding Poshak includes:

 This is an upper-wear and is a sleeveless blouse and is paired with Kanchali.